pfelk/pfelk/experimental/README.md

 ### Roadmap
 - [ ] Enrich Snort
-- [ ] Build out Suricata Dashboard *currenlty works with the built-in SEIM*
+- [ ] Build out Suricata Dashboard *currenlty works with the built-in SIEM*
 - [ ] Build out Snort Dashboard

  :warning: Please only report bugs at this time... and feel free to contribute (enhance) as the rollout for this is low priority